Skip to main content

 (A) Complaint intake:

-(1) Any representative may receive a complaint over the telephone, in person, or through postal or electronic mail.
-A complaint generated by the office itself shall be considered a received complaint.
+(1) Any representative may receive a complaint over the telephone, in person, or by letter or email.
+A complaint generated by the office itself is considered to be a received complaint.
+The mode of communication in which a complaint is received is deemed consent to communicate with the complainant through that mode of communication.

-The representative shall explain to a complainant who uses electronic mail that electronic mail may not be a secure mode for sharing confidential information and shall document the individual's consent to use electronic mail.
+The representative shall explain to a complainant who uses email that email is not always a secure mode for sharing confidential information.

-(3) A representative shall refer complaints to the SLTCO according to the protocol in rule 173-14-17 of the Administrative Code.
+(4) A representative shall refer complaints identified in rule 173-14-17 of the Administrative Code to the SLTCO.

 (B) Investigation:

-(1) Representatives shall investigate complaints in order to determine if complaints are verified.
-The principle steps in an investigation shall include, but are not limited to, the following:
+(1) Representatives shall investigate complaints to determine if those complaints are verified.
+The principle steps in an investigation include, but are not limited to, the following:

-(b) An on-site visit to where the services that are the subject of the complaint were provided.
+(b) An on-site visit to where the services that are the subject of the complaint were provided to make observations.

-(c) Direct contact, be it by face-to-face contact, a telephone call, or by letter, with the complainant if the complainant is different from the consumer.
+(c) Direct contact by in-person contact, a telephone call, video conference, email, or by letter with the complainant if the complainant is different from the consumer.

 (d) Obtaining consent from the consumer.